 Instrument Specific Policies

-These instruments are open to all authorized facility users.
+These instruments are open to all authorized facility users after instrument appropriate training.

 Undergraduate lab work has priority on this instrument.
 For this reason, there are some days during which this instrument may be entirely booked and not available to other users.
 Please note that the room where this instrument is located is also used for undergraduate lab classes.
 If a class is in session you MUST wear appropriate lab safety gear (a lab coat and goggles) when entering this room.

 Solid state NMR experiments have priority on this instrument.
-For this reason, the AV700 may be entirely booked and unavailable for other use for periods of up to two weeks at a time.
+For this reason, the AV700 may be entirely booked and unavailable for other use for periods of several weeks at a time.
 However, when the instrument is not in use for solid state work, the liquids TXI probe (1H, 13C, 15N) will be installed and ready for general use.

 Special training is required before permission is granted to use this instrument.
 Contact Adrienne Roehrich to arrange training.

-This instrument is located in lab space belonging to the Drobny group.
-When using the AV700, please respect this space and use caution around the other magnets in the lab (they are unshielded).
+When using the AV700, please respect this space and use caution around the other magnets in the lab.